mhatzl/mantra-wiki/5-Requirements/5-REQ-status/5-REQ-status.cmp.md

-# status.cmp: Compare status of two branches in the wiki
+# `status.cmp`: Compare status of two branches in the wiki

 **References:**